Attorney Dax Garza

 Most Oilfield Accidents Are Due to Human Error

 While some events are truly accidental, the inherent danger in oilfield work means that every aspect is designed, manufactured, and performed with workers’ safety in mind.
 Therefore, it is usually possible to identify someone who is responsible for negligent or careless actions that caused your injury.
-Our job as your oil field injury attorneys is to find out who is to blame and hold them accountable for situations such as the following.
+Our job as your oil field injury attorneys is to find out who is to blame, hold them accountable, and assist you in seeking compensation for injuries caused by their negligence in situations such as the following.

 Equipment Failure or Malfunction